Kaitlyn E. Hutcherson

 Kaitlyn Hutcherson is an associate with the firm.
 Her primary areas of practice include employment and labor law litigation, and general civil litigation.

-Ms. Hutcherson is a native of Greeneville, Tennessee.
-She attended the College of William & Mary, where she competed on the Women’s Varsity Golf Team.
+Ms. Hutcherson attended the College of William & Mary, where she competed on the Women’s Varsity Golf Team.
 While in college, she was a four-time Provost Award recipient, inducted into Pi Sigma Alpha Honor Society, and named a National Golf Coaches Association All-American Scholar.
 She graduated summa cum laude in 2013 with a B.A. in Public Policy.

 Prior to joining the firm, Ms. Hutcherson gained unique legal experience while working for both the William & Mary NCAA Compliance Department and United States Congressman Dr. David P. Roe.
 She was licensed to practice in Tennessee in 2016 and in Virginia in 2017.
-She is a member of the Knoxville Bar Association, the Tennessee Bar Association and the Virginia Bar Association.
+She is a member of the Tennessee Bar Association and the Knoxville Bar Association.
 Ms. Hutcherson is also accredited to prepare, present, and prosecute claims for veterans’ disability benefits before the Department of Veterans Affairs.